affeltrucken/IntelligentWordlistGenerator/README.md

 ## Help

-### Important!
+## Important

 The wordlist generation can sometimes be *veeery* slow.
 It can take up to an hour (unfortunately) if you specify a lot of keywords and use all possible password variations.
+Feel free to contribute if you think you could make it faster.

 ### Requirements